gregpalmr/airflow-dcos/README.md

      $ psql -d airflow-db -U airflow -W -p 15432 -h <ip address of public agent>

-4. Launch the Airflow "initdb" job to create the database schema:
+4. Launch the Airflow "initdb" job to create the database schema

+If you changed the database username or password, then include the new settings in the environment variables in this json file.

+         "POSTGRES_USER": "<new user name>",
+         "POSTGRES_PASSWORD": "<new password>"

+Then run the following CLI commands:

      $ dcos job add jobs/airflow-initdb-job.json